WHAT IS A POEM?

 She sings like a nightingale

-Exercise: As with the exercise for metaphors, it’d be helpful to practice for students to convert metaphors they identify in poetry into similes, reinforcing their understanding of both in the process.
+Exercise: As with the exercise for metaphors, it’d be helpful to practice for students to convert metaphors they identify in poetry into similes, reinforcing their understanding of both.

 Meaning: Personification is a particular type of metaphor where a non-human thing or idea is ascribed to human qualities or abilities.
 This can be in the form of a single phrase or line or extended in the form of a stanza or the whole poem.